NatOlk/animal-shelter-app/README.md

     - View user profiles.
 - **Newsletter Subscriptions**:
-    - Approve or reject subscription requests, including those from external applications where the subscriber does not have an explicit approver..
+    - Approve or reject subscription requests, including those from external applications where the subscriber does not have an explicit approver.
     - Unsubscribe a subscriber

 ### **2. Animal Shelter Service (Spring Boot + Kafka + GraphQL)**